 “The energy of downtown Providence is electric—a great combination of arts, culture, and small and large businesses to make it the perfect creative space for our employees to work.”

-—BILLY LAGOR, SENIOR VP OF US MARKETING, HASBRO
+—BILLY LAGOR, FORMER SENIOR VP OF US MARKETING, HASBRO

 More than 80 restaurants, a dozen cultural venues, 8 hotels and 40 shops and galleries are concentrated within a few blocks.
 The downtown neighborhood is compact, but with plenty of options for coffee, fresh baked goods, networking lunches, and happy hours, you might feel like you’re in a much larger city.
 And just beyond the historic shopping core, you can also walk to Providence Place, a regional entertainment center with 170 retail tenants, an IMAX theater and 16 additional move screens.
 Visit our interactive Downtown Directory to explore the neighborhood.

 Learn more about downtown Providence’s central location, just 50 miles from downtown Boston, at the intersection of I-95 and I-195.
 Within Rhode Island, employees and customers can easily get here by taking RIPTA bus service.
 Providence is located on Amtrak’s Northeast Corridor, less than an hour from Boston.
 Employees and customers can also take MBTA commuter rail service north to Boston and suburban communities, and south to TF Green Airport and Wickford Junction.
 Learn more about getting here and parking.